moj-analytical-services/rpackage_training/README.md

 around the use of unquoted column names by including the `.data` "pronoun".

 **Exercise**
-* Have a look at the use of `package::function()` syntax in the function.
+* Have a look at the use of `package::function()` syntax in the functions.
-* Have a look at the use of the `.data` pronoun in function one.
+* Have a look at the use of the `.data` pronoun in the wrangle data function.
 * Add {arrow}, {dplyr}, {forcats} and {tidyr} to the imports field of the DESCRIPTION file.
 * Commit and push the changes to the DESCRIPTION file.
 * Run `devtools::check()`